Polarmods/PolarImGui/README.md

 ```

 ## Notes
-* This is the first ImGUI Android implementation for Unity, before people (whom we won't mention) leeched from it to create their own version of it.
+* This was the first ImGUI Android implementation for Unity, before people (whom we won't mention) leeched from it to create their own version of it.